humanmade/network-media-library/readme.md

 ## History

-This plugin originally started life as a fork of the [Multisite Global Media plugin](https://github.com/bueltge/multisite-global-media) by Frank Bültge and Dominik Schilling, but has since diverged entirely and retains little of the original functionality.
+This plugin originally started life as a fork of the [Multisite Global Media plugin](https://github.com/bueltge/multisite-global-media) by Frank Bültge and Dominik Schilling at [Inpsyde](https://inpsyde.com/), but has since diverged entirely and retains little of the original functionality.

+The initial fork of this plugin was made as part of a client project at [Human Made](https://humanmade.com/).
+We build and manage high-performance WordPress websites for some of the largest publishers in the world.

+Hurrah for open source!

+## Alternatives

 If the Network Media Library plugin doesn't suit your needs, try these alternatives:

 * [Multisite Global Media](https://github.com/bueltge/multisite-global-media)
 * [Network Shared Media](https://wordpress.org/plugins/network-shared-media/)